Avadhut-R-M/microblogging/README.md

 -----------
 The API may return the following error codes:

-- `400 Bad Request`: The request is invalid or missing required parameters.
+- `400 Bad Request`: The request is invalid or missing the required parameters.
 - `404 Not Found`: The requested resource does not exist.
 - `500 Internal Server Error`: An unexpected error occurred on the server.